 When AUB occurs for no apparent reason, certain types of birth control, like the Mirena IUD or the Nuva Ring, can help staunch the blood flow.Oral contraception and NSAIDs like ibuprofen may also help.

+Obviously, you’ll have to proceed with caution before using an IUD to treat unexplained heavy bleeding.
 If, however, AUB is a symptom of a different, underlying condition, relief will only come from treating the cause of the bleeding.
 Many women who experience abnormally heavy periods may actually have one or more fibroids (a fibroid is a non-cancerous growth that develops in a woman’s uterus, often causing AUB and other symptoms or side effects.)

 The most important thing to remember is this.
 AUB is not a cause for embarrassment, but it something worth discussing with your doctor.
 Not only will starting the conversation simplify your daily period routines, it may also help you stave off dangerous blood loss and far more serious complications.